 As a final nail in the (positive) coffin: the price isn’t too egregious.
 It can often be found discounted too, so definitely worth keeping an eye out for.

-Third Place Pick: Thrustmaster T.16000M FCS HOTAS Controller
+Also Great: Thrustmaster T.16000M FCS HOTAS Controller

-For the price it sells at, it’s a crime not to call the Thrustmaster T.16000M FCS HOTAS Controller nigh perfect.
+For the price it sells at, it’s a crime not to call the Thrustmaster T.16000M FCS HOTAS Controller nigh perfect

 The joystick is an absolute pleasure to use.
 It has impeccable weight distribution, is one of the few joysticks that supports four independent axes, sincs with VR with close to no issues, is a fully ambidextrous joystick (excellent for the lefties out there) and uses magnetic sensors for pinpoint precision.
 Moreover, it’s quite cheap!
 It’s slightly more expensive than our budget picks but is so much better.
 Even at this affordable price tag, you can often find it discounted.